SoumyajeetDas/Food-Order-React/README.md

 - Full MERN Stack Application with Best Practises.
 - Email Notification After Sign Up and Ordering Food with the help of SendGrid Email API.
+- Using Reset Token to update Password if the user has forgot password.
 - Authentication in backend using JWT(JSON Web Token).
 - Search any food.
 - Buttons added wrt food type like Breakfast, Dinner, Lunch, Desserts.